 - PALS-K Scores - Virginia Kindergarten Readiness Program (VKRP).
 VKRP is now a statewide assessment used in the public schools.
-This measure is also being used in the Children's Center Head Start classrooms that are using the STREAMin3 curriculum (Booker T. Washington Elementary School and Hardy Elementary School).

-- Percentage of public school children retained, grades K-3 - Percentage of the number of mother's without a diploma - The number of students served in the Virginia Pre-School Initiative - Third-grade SOL passing rates - Fifth grade SOL passing rates (math) - Percent of high school dropouts - Percent of public school students promoted - Percentage of public school students promoted grades K-3
+This measure is also being used in all of the Pre-K classrooms at the Children's Center.
+Head Start classrooms that are using the STREAMin3 curriculum (Booker T. Washington Elementary School and Hardy Elementary School). - Percentage of public school children retained, grades K-3 - Percentage of the number of mother's without a diploma - The number of students served in the Virginia Pre-School Initiative - Third-grade SOL passing rates - Fifth grade SOL passing rates (math) - Percent of high school dropouts - Percent of public school students promoted - Percentage of public school students promoted grades K-3